chanpreet007/TensorRT/maskingPluginLSTM/Document.md

 So, Basically we are trying to implement the Making layer as a custom plugin.

-Initially this masking layer is supporting 2d tensors only as input features and it will support only layers  supporting masking eg. LSTM etc but in future we are lookng to extend its compatibility with other configuration too.
+Initially this masking layer is supporting 2d tensors only as input features and it will support only layers  supporting masking eg. LSTM etc but in future we are lookng to extend its compatibility with other configurations too.